whoIsImai/whoIsImai/README.md

  ## Hey I'm **Letlhogonolo** 💫
- ### A Full-stack developer with a passion for building applications that solve real-world problems.
+ ### A Full-Stack developer with a passion for building applications that solve real-world problems.

 I have experience working with a variety of technologies, including: